 10) “The One Minute To-Do List” by Michael Linenberger

-When you are looking to improve your productivity, these ten are some of the best productivity books to inspire you to work more.
-These books will help you achieve more in life.
+Now it is up to you to select one of these best productivity books.
+There is no better time than now to start reading books on productivity and time management.
+These ten books are worth investing your time in and will inspire you to do more work.
 Pick one, start reading it, write down the important points you can use, and try applying these tips and techniques in your life.
-These books would help you in your personal and professional life and help in making 2021 a successful and productive year.
+These books would help you in your personal and professional life and help in making 2023 a successful and productive year.